Plaintiffs Win $6.82 Million Verdict

 Slack Davis Sanger sued Hawker Beechcraft Corporation for negligence, claiming defective design of the aircraft’s depressurization system and other inadequate systems and procedures.
 They also sued operator Pumpco, Inc. and pilot Albert Sidaras for negligence in failing to depressurize the aircraft or warn Larry Hagerman that the aircraft was still pressurized.

 The plaintiffs settled with Hawker Beechcraft Corporation before trial for $1,800,000.

 In handing down the $6.82 million verdict to Mr. Hagerman’s two teenagers, the Belton, Texas, jury placed 80% of the responsibility on the aircraft operator.
 The settling party, Hawker Beechcraft Corporation, was found to have only 20% of the responsibility for negligence and defective design causing Mr. Hagerman’s death.

 The case was tried against a settlement offer of $900,000 from the pilot/operator.

-Pierce tried the case with Slack Davis Sanger’ name partner Michael Slack, an Austin attorney who is highly regarded nationally and internationally in aviation law.
+The case was tried by Slack Davis Sanger’ name partner Michael Slack, an Austin attorney who is highly regarded nationally and internationally in aviation law.
 “With this decision, the jury made a clear and courageous statement on behalf of aviation safety,” Slack said.